bbauska/HTML5-Basics/README.md

 </html>
 ```

-*Note: Using the application caching feature described here is at this point highly discouraged; it\'s in the process of being removed from the Web platform.
+*Note: Using the application caching feature described here is at this point highly discouraged; it's in the process of being removed from the Web platform.
 Use **Service Workers** instead.
 In fact as of Firefox 44, when AppCache is used to provide offline support for a page a warning message is now displayed in the console advising developers to use Service workers instead (bug 1204581).*

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>